 Furthermore, it’s not just the systemic barriers and process inefficiencies that bug me.
 It’s the fact that the sticker is so damn hard to remove and the code so easy to damage, that you can only wonder whether Apple is doing it by design.

 How many other customers out there have just given up and thrown their damaged cards away, never to redeem them?
 High fives all round at Cupertino, except it’s a high price to pay for losing a lifetime of future sales.

 If I were lucky enough to own Apple shares, I’d sell them.
-I have seen the worm that can kill it from the inside.Explore posts in the same categories: customer service comment below, or link to this permanent URL from your own site.
+I have seen the worm that can kill it from the inside.customer service comment below, or link to this permanent URL from your own site.